wesleycheungg/shuttr/README.md

 ## Photos

 ### Uploading Photos
-Users can add photos to their photostream or add photos to their album via the `Upload` button.
-Users can upload any number of photos they like to an album they created.
+Users can click and add photos along with a photo totle to any album they already have created via the `Upload` button on the Navigation Bar.
 Once an image is uploaded via the `Upload` button, they will be redirected the that photo's show page where just that photo is displayed.

 ### Uploading Photos to Album
 Users can add photos to albums using the `Upload` button as well.
 There is a drop down menu in which they can select albums they have already created and would like the photo they are currently uploading to be placed in there.
 Photos and Albums are connected with a join association between `albums` and `photos` in a `joins_table` called `album_photos`.